wicksipedia/wicksipedia.com/content/posts/2020/08/16-git-and-diffs/git-and-diffs.md

     If we break this command down, it looks like: `sh•git diff <start commitish> <end commitish> -- <folder/file filter>` (the -- is there to separate the commits and the path)
     ![This will produce a diff with all the interim changes squashed down](./git-diff.png)

+After he ran this command, he was able to scroll through and see what had changed on the project - which helped him track down the issue (and when it was introduced).

 The advantage of the terminal solution was that:

 - it can work for both folders and files (even wih file globs)